PaceCS/strings/README.md

 ```

 ### lowerCamelCase
 The input to **lowerCamelCase** will be a string.
-Your function should log the string as well as return the string in snake case.
+Your function should log the string as well as return the string in lower camel case.

 Input: